boxinghub/BoxingHub/README.md

 - css: control the aesthetics of the web application, for example: color, size, and position.
 It also makes certain elements more responsive.
 - fonts: control the fonts of the web application.
 - images: images resources used by this application.
 Such as logos, background, images for the content of different pages.
-- js: control how the view effects of how a page is loaded, for example, when a user scrolls down, the navigation bar shrinks to provide a better view and convenientce to navigate to other pages; when a user is scroll a page, and when "likes" or "loves" button is clicked.
+- js: control how the view effects of how a page is loaded, for example, 1.
+When a user scrolls down, the navigation bar shrinks to provide a better view and convenientce to navigate to other pages.
+2. When a user is scroll a page, and when "likes" or "loves" button is clicked.
+3. The background of favicon's will be black during 6am to 6pm, it will be white during other time.

 ##### 3. Folder "templates": HTML files that determine the structure of the website.